Join our network. Make change happen.

 System dynamics modeling for urban energy consumption and CO2 emissions: A case study of Beijing, China

 It is clear that city must be part of the solution if an urbanizing world is to grapple successfully with ecological challenges such as energy depletion and climate change.
+A

 Policy Group(s):